UCAT Preparation

 Practise regularly - practice makes perfect.

-During the early stages of preparation, you might be disappointed by the number of incorrect answers.
-By practising regularly, you will get better with timing and answering the questions correctly.
+During the early stages of preparation, you might be disappointed by the number of incorrect answers you get.
+By practising regularly, you will get better at timing and answering the questions correctly.

 Don't forget other aspects of the application and enjoying summer.